AnjenaRaja/anjenaraja.github.io/sap-1-computer.md

 ## Architecture

 ## Clock
-The clock on the Nexys A7 development board runs at 100 MHz, which is too fast for our purposes, as our primary focus is to visualize state transitions.
+The clock on the Nexys A7 FPGA development board runs at 100 MHz, which is too fast for our purposes, as our primary focus is to visualize state transitions.
 To effectively debug the execution, we need to slow the clock down to approximately 1 Hz.
 Additionally, we want to be able to step through the states manually.

 We can use one of the 16 slide switches available on the development board to toggle between the automatic slow clock and manual clock modes.
 Additionally, we can assign one of the push buttons to manually advance the clock.
 However, since these are mechanical switches, sliding the switch or pressing the button may produce noisy signals, which the FPGA could misinterpret as multiple transitions.
 Therefore, we need to debounce the switch transitions to ensure reliable operation.